-The home page of each newform in the LMFDB includes a list of inner twists, in which self twists are distinguished by listing the associated quadratic field (the CM or RM field).
-Not every row in this table has necessarily been rigorously proved to correspond to an inner twist (those that have are identified by the “proved” column), but the table is guaranteed to contain all inner twists.
+The home page of each newform in the LMFDB includes a list of inner twists, in which non-trivial self twists are distinguished by listing the associated quadratic field (the CM or RM field), while inner twists that are not self twists are simply marked as "inner".

 - Review status: reviewed

 - Last edited by Andrew Sutherland on 2021-05-07 16:55:02